A well-planned search optimization strategy will maximize visits to your site and blog.

 You will need to research your keywords and choose the appropriate ones for your audience if you want to see results.

-As we saw earlier in the book, you want to create “evergreen, cornerstone” content that your audience will find, link to and share for years to come.
+As you may have seen on other posts on this site, you want to create “evergreen, cornerstone” content that your audience will find, link to and share for years to come.

 The Content Marketing Institute (http://contentmarketinginstitute.com/) created this informative graphic to show the difference between seo-focused content marketing and social media focused content marketing.
 When you are writing your site’s pages and posts use seo-focused techniques.